bb-acarrera/PLUTO/docs/validator.md

 run the input file through, and how to export the resulting file and log results to a potentially different remote location.

-*In the near future setting all this up will be possible with a dedicated UI but for now this is a manual process.*

 ### 4.1 Validator Configuration

 Set up the validator configuration file as described above.
 The validator will use the values in this